jturello/meal_tracker_angular/README.md

-Epicodus javascript Week 1 Code Review - Using an API
+Epicodus Angular2 Code Review - Create an Angular2 App with at Least One Pipe

-#### Description/Assignment: Create a website where the user can enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-Use the GitHub API to retrieve this information.
+#### Description/Assignment:
+Create a website where the user can log (create, update, and view) entries with information about their meals.
+Each entry has the following fields:  meal name, meal description, and associated calories.
+The Edit Entry component is hidden until the user clicks on an entry.
+When the use clicks the update button and the update is processed the Edit Entry component becomes hidden again until another entry is selected/clicked.

 #### By James Turello

 ## Setup/Installation Instructions/Requirements

- * Clone the git repository
+ * Clone the git repository,
- * From a terminal window cd into the project's root directory ('github_lookup_js')
+ * From a terminal window cd into the project's root directory ('meal_tracker_angular'),
  * Run the following commands in the terminal window
    * npm install
    * bower install
- * You need a github Personal Access Token to run this app.
-Setup instructions:
-  * go to the Settings page of your GitHub account
-  * select *Personal Access Tokens* from the sidebar
-  * click *Generate New Token*
-  * select *Generate Token*
-  * create a .env file in your project's root directory
-  * if your token is 12345, save the following string in your .env file: `exports.apiKey = "12345";`
- * Again in your terminal window (from the project root directory), enter the following commands:
    * gulp build
    * gulp serve
- * Enter `localhost:3000` in your browser and enter a github id to search for and display
+ * Enter `localhost:3000` in your browser to run the app.

+##### *Notes*:

+ 1. npm, bower, and gulp were installed globally on the machine where this code was developed,
+ 2. This project is configured to transpile .ts files to ES5.
+To change, modify the "target" option in file tsconfig.json in the project root directory.

 ## Known Bugs/Issues

-The input field is `required`.
-Because of the asynchronous nature of ajax calls, the validation message *please fill out this field* will display after you submit a request.
+Unit and integration tests have not been created for this project.
+This has been added to the project backlog.

 ## Technologies Used

-npm (Node Package Manager) 3.10.3, gulp 3.9.1, bower 1.7.9, tested on Chrome 52.0.2743.116 (64-bit)(Mac)
+Angular2, Typescript, npm (Node Package Manager) 3.10.3, gulp 3.9.1, bower 1.7.9, tested on Chrome 52.0.2743.116 (64-bit)(Mac)

 ### License